Policies and Guidelines for Certificates

 Who Should Read the Policy: Faculty and staff at UIC who are involved in the creation, revision, or elimination of certificates.

-- View the guidelines and definitions document developed by the Office of Programs and Academic Assessment.
+- View the guidelines and definitions document developed by Academic Programs.

-- To create, revise, or eliminate a certificate, refer to the certificates section on the Office of Programs and Academic Assessment website.
+- To create, revise, or eliminate a certificate, refer to the certificates section on the Academic Programs website.